 - If more than one opening is available, use the above procedure to elect the first person.
-Next, strike his name from all ballots and re-order the preferential listing to account for his absence; elect the second office holder as before.
+Next, strike their name from all ballots and re-order the preferential listing to account for his absence; elect the second office holder as before.
 Continue this process until all of the positions are filled.

 - No electioneering may be conducted within ten meters of the polling place, except that the nomination petitions of all candidates shall be posted on the bulletin board twenty-four hours prior to the election for the duration of the election.

-Article III — Solicitation
+Article V — Solicitation

 Any general solicitation, sales, or door-to-door canvassing must have the approval of the Executive Committee, subject to the approval of HouseComm.

-Article IV — Expenditures
+Article VI — Expenditures